nathanhumphrey/nathanhumphrey.github.io/posts/2020-01-17-custom-isomorphic-app-with-javascript.md

 ### Install the requirements

-Initialize your project with npm and then install the basics:
+From within your terminal, navigate to your `project/` directory, initialize your project with npm, and then install the required base packages:

 ```bash
 $ npm init -y